rpgreview/papersandpaychecks/cow-orkers.md

 **Divinations**

 See the "Augury" perk, *Papers & Paychecks* main rulebook.
 Instead of through careful planning and research the ability to predict critical issues is due to prayer and meditation.
-Each use of Diviniation costs 1 Mental Bruise.
+Each use of Diviniation costs 3 mental bruises for clerics, and 3 physical bruises for wizards.

 **Doolittle**

 A character with the Doolittle perk can talk to the animals, and the animals can understand them.
 Further, the animals can talk to the character, and the character can understand them.
 In both cases the limit of the communication is limited by the lowest INT score, typically that of the animal.
 Further, this gives no capacity to direct the animal; any service required will require negotiation.

 **Elementalism**

 A character with the Elementalism perk can manipulate the elements, as determined by their traditional culture (e.g., Earth, Wind, Fire, and Air), assuming the presence of the element in question according to the need of the caster.
 For each tactical round of preparation the character can increase the size of the elemental force for by 5 STR points.
 For each additional round the elemental force gains a capacity for movement equal to 2m per round, and each additional ten rounds the elemental force can remain in existence for one strategic turn.
 The caster must concentrate to move the elemental force.
 An example action is to spend three rounds building a STR 5 firebolt with a move of 4, which can be directed in a single tactical round with a Missile skill attack.
 The bolt would attack with an effective STR of 20 (STR * Move), and can be dodged or parried.
-Each casting of Elementalism costs the caster 2 physical bruises per round of activation.
+Each casting of Elementalism costs the caster 1 physical bruises per round of casting.

 **Enchantment**

 A character with an Enchantment perk may make magical items.
 This requires six strategic turns per level of the magical effect required, and am additional six strategic turns for powering the item.
 The number of charges that the item has depends on the quantity of bruises and wounds that the enchanter is prepared to experience in empowering the item.
-Further, the caster experiences a permanent loss of 1 STR for each enchanted item.
+Further, the caster experiences a permanent loss of 1 STR for each enchanted item as well as costing ten physical bruises.

 **Estorica**